 ~ 2 tbsp. each: minced garlic, lemon juice

-~ 1 tbsp. molasses (pomegranate if you can get it)
+~ 1 tbsp. pomegranate molasses

 ~ 1 tsp. each: salt, cumin, basil, paprika